 Access to the Company's markets is subject to ongoing interruptions and trade barriers due to policies and tariffs of individual countries, and the actions of certain interest groups to restrict the import of certain commodities.
+In addition, geopolitical interference may adversely impact international trade, and the import and transport of concentrates produced by the Company, by causing disruptions and realignments in global supply chains.
 Although there are currently no significant trade barriers existing or impending of which the Company is aware that do, or could, materially affect the Company's access to certain markets, there can be no assurance that the Company's access to these markets will not be restricted in the future.